Skip to content

 Set Theory and Types: A Deeper Look

-Building on our introduction to types and sets from Section 1, let’s explore how set theory provides the foundation for understanding not just types, but also the algebraic structures we’ve been studying.
+Let’s explore how set theory provides the foundation for understanding not just types, but also the algebraic structures we’ve been studying.

 Set theory provides more than just a way to group elements - it gives us the concept of mappings between sets.
 In fact, functions in programming are direct implementations of set-theoretical mappings: